 Just in time for Christmas, Vienna transforms the front of its imposing city hall, Rathaus, into a 75,000-square-foot rink.
-The annual ice skating event organized by the city, is called Wiener Eistraum, or Viennese Ice Dream.
-Skating here is almost a surreal experience – you’ll whiz pass elaborate light displays while listening to music from live DJs, occasionally stopping to refuel at one of the mulled wine bars.
+The annual ice skating event organized by the city is called Wiener Eistraum, or Viennese Ice Dream.
+Skating here is almost a surreal experience – you’ll whiz past elaborate light displays while listening to music from live DJs, occasionally stopping to refuel at one of the mulled wine bars.
 In addition to the main skating ring, you can skate along a 1,361-foot ice skating trail through Rathauspark.

 The world’s longest naturally frozen skating rink can be found in Canada’s capital city of Ottawa, Ontario at the 4.8-mile long Rideau Canal.
 During the summertime, the canal is filled with boats, but as soon as the temperature drops, the waterway is teeming with locals skating to work or school, along with tourists who want to give it a go.
-You can skate the entire frozen canal, enjoy snack stands along the way where you can sip hot chocolate and indulge in “beaver tails,” delectable pastries topped with cinnamon and sugar.
+You can skate the entire frozen canal, enjoy snack stands along the way where you can sip hot chocolate, and indulge in “beaver tails,” delectable pastries topped with cinnamon and sugar.
 You’ll even find an outdoor art gallery to browse along the way.

-Located in the heart of the spectacular Rocky Mountains at Keystone Resort’s Lakeside Village, Keystone Lake Ice Rink is the largest outdoor ice skating rink in the entire U.S. and the largest Zamboni-maintained outdoor rink on the planet.
+Located in the heart of the spectacular Rocky Mountains at Keystone Resort, Keystone Lake Ice Rink is the largest outdoor ice skating rink in the entire U.S. and the largest Zamboni-maintained outdoor rink on the planet.
 You’ll glide across the ice to the beats of festive music and gaze at the soaring snow-covered mountains along with dazzling holiday lights.
 There are a ton of other fun winter experiences to take part in here too, including skiing and snowboarding, snow tubing and sleigh rides.

 A mountain-top pond rink, Grouse Mountain’s outdoor skating rink is an especially scenic spot to skate.
-A tram will swoop you up 3,700 feet where you’ll enjoy breathtaking views of Vancouver city lights and the Coast Range.
-At Christmastime, enjoy the “Peak of Christmas” celebration complete with a reindeer pen, sleigh rides, holiday movies and Santa’s workshop along with the man himself.
-Take a break from the rink to warm up by the fire pit, savor the views and fuel up again with some Poutine – French fries smothered in cheese curds and gravy.
+A tram will swoop you up 3,700 feet, where you’ll enjoy breathtaking views of Vancouver city lights and the Coast Range.
+At Christmastime, enjoy the “Peak of Christmas” celebration complete with a reindeer pen, sleigh rides, holiday movies, and Santa’s workshop along with the man himself.
+Take a break from the rink to warm up by the fire pit, savor the views, and fuel up again with some Poutine – French fries smothered in cheese curds and gravy.

 Located in the southern part of New York City’s world-famous Central Park, this outdoor ice rink features a backdrop of the Manhattan skyline along with the picturesque park – and, it’s more than three times the size of the Rockefeller rink.
 The rink that’s been attracting skaters for over six decades, is gorgeous to look at and usually filled with both locals and tourists.
 Not surprisingly, it’s been featured in a number of films, including “Serendipity” and “Home Alone 2: Lost in New York.”
-During the off-season the rink is transformed into Victorian Gardens.
+During the off-season, the rink is transformed into Victorian Gardens.

 Located in front of City Hall, Nathan Phillips Square is a city square in the center of Toronto that’s filled with all types of activities like concerts and dance performances during the summer.
 In the winter, it becomes one of the city’s most popular attractions when the reflecting pool is transformed into an ice skating rink.
 This quintessential Toronto experience offers the chance to skate among a unique urban backdrop of twinkling lights and a massive holiday tree.

 Believe it or not, in Sun Valley, Idaho you can even go skating across the ice in the summertime.
-This public outdoor ice rink is one of the few places on the continent where you can skate year round.
+This public outdoor ice rink is one of the few places on the continent where you can skate year-round.
 Olympic figure skaters often congregate here to perform their incredible stunts in the Sun Valley Summer Ice Shows.
-Of course, in the wintertime, the scenery is even more breathtaking covered in glistening snow – and, if you’re looking for something else to do after twirling around on the ice, you can enjoy skiing, snowboarding or even celebrity spotting.
+Of course, in the wintertime, the scenery is even more breathtaking, covered in glistening snow – and, if you’re looking for something else to do after twirling around on the ice, you can enjoy skiing, snowboarding or even celebrity spotting.